iainctduncan/papers/source/features_usage.rst

 Notably, these are recursively implemented: converting a Max dictionary to a Scheme hash-table will convert all values in the dictionary, including nested dictionaries, regardless of the depth of nesting.
-Interesting, Max supports numerically indexed arrays of heterogenous type as values in dictionaries, even though there is no convenient way of directly working with arrays of heterogenous types in the visual patcher (one can though in JavaScript).
+Interestingly, Max supports numerically indexed arrays of heterogenous type as values in dictionaries, even though there is no convenient way of directly working with arrays of heterogenous types in the visual patcher (though one can in JavaScript using JavaScript arrays or objects).
-Thus, using a dictionary as a container is one way to have simple arrays in regular in Max programming.
+Thus, using a dictionary as a container is one way to have simple arrays in regular Max.
 If these are encountered during the conversion from a Max dictionary to a Scheme hash-table (or vice versa), S4M converts the nested arrays to Scheme vectors, where these vectors may contain a mix of types, including further nested dictionaries and arrays.

-Similar to Common Lisp and Clojure, s7 Scheme (but not all Schemes) provides a **keyword** data-type, which is a symbol starting with a colon that always evaluates to itself.
+Similar to Common Lisp and Clojure, s7 Scheme (but not all Schemes) provides a **keyword** data-type, which is a symbol that starts with a colon, and that always evaluates to itself.
 These are commonly used as keys in hash-tables.
 This is a convenient practice in Max, as one does not have to worry about quoting or unquoting as data passes through evaluation boundaries, such